RostyslavOnysh/LeetCode/src/main/java/LeetCode/removeDuplicats/Remove Duplicates from Sorted Array.md

-# Two-Pointer Approach: Remove Duplicates from Sorted Array
+Two-Pointer Approach: Remove Duplicates from Sorted Array

 Problem Description:

 Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
 Then return the number of unique elements in nums.

-Consider the number of unique elements of nums to be k, to get accepted, you need to do the following things:

-Change the array nums such that the first k elements of nums contain the unique elements in the order they were present in nums initially.
-The remaining elements of nums are not important, as well as the size of nums.
-Return k.
 Constraints:
 1 <= nums.length <= 3 * 10^4
 -100 <= nums[i] <= 100
 nums is sorted in non-decreasing order.
 Example Output:

 Input: nums = [0,0,1,1,1,2,2,3,3,4]
 Output: 5, nums = [0,1,2,3,4,,,,,_]
-Explanation: Your function should return k = 5, with the first five elements of nums being 0, 1, 2, 3, and 4 respectively.
-It does not matter what you leave beyond the returned k (hence they are underscores).
+Explanation: Your function should return k = 5, with the first five elements of nums being 0, 1, 2, 3, and 4, respectively.
+It does not matter what you leave beyond the returned k (hence they are represented by underscores).

 Algorithm Explanation:

 To solve the problem, we use a two-pointer approach:

 Initialize two pointers: current and nextUnique.